 Do you need a 4K TV?

-Phil Spencer has noted that Project Scorpio developers won't necessarily be required to hit a 4K resolution with their games.
+However, Xbox chief Phil Spencer noted that Project Scorpio developers won't necessarily be required to hit a 4K resolution with their games.
 They could opt for sub-4K resolutions, perhaps targeting 1080p, choosing to use the extra flops to pile on more intensive visual effects and techniques instead, at which point people without a 4K TV will see some benefits.
 It seems unlikely that developers will go down this route, though.

 Project Scorpio will also probably be much faster for running apps, multi-tasking, and navigating the dashboard in general, although I'm not sure many will find it worthwhile to buy an entirely new console to gain a bit of speed in these areas.

 We know that UWP games like Forza Horizon 3, Gears of War 4, and ReCore are 4K-ready for Project Scorpio, thanks to the unified development platform between Windows 10 and Xbox.
-At the very least, you should expect all Microsoft Studios games to target a full 4K resolution, and thus, a 4K TV.
+At the very least, you should expect most recent Microsoft Studios games to target a full 4K resolution, and thus, a 4K TV.

 Project Scorpio should mean closer ties between Xbox and Windows 10

-"When we designed Scorpio we really thought about this balanced rig that could come together at a price-point.
+When we designed Scorpio, we really thought about this balanced rig that could come together at a price-point.
 Like, I want Scorpio to be at a console price-point, I'm not trying to go and compete with a high-end rig.
-And because we're building one spec, we're able to look at the balance between all the components and make sure that it's something we really hit that matters to consumers and gamers."
+And because we're building one spec, we're able to look at the balance between all the components and make sure that it's something we really hit that matters to consumers and gamers.

-"The Xbox Scorpio is priced at $399.
-This might not be low enough, particularly if PS4 Pro drops before holiday 2017, but Microsoft has to price competitively or fall farther behind."
+The Xbox Scorpio is priced at $399.
+This might not be low enough, particularly if PS4 Pro drops before holiday 2017, but Microsoft has to price competitively or fall farther behind.

-Microsoft will probably be willing to sell Scorpio at a loss as it attempts to make up for lost ground from the Xbox One's botched 2013 reveal.
+Microsoft will probably be willing to sell Scorpio at a small margin as it attempts to make up for lost ground from the Xbox One's botched 2013 reveal.
 Considering Microsoft's plan to make Scorpio the standard for game development, Scorpio has significant implications not just for Xbox, but also Microsoft's gaming efforts for Windows 10 and UWP, making it all the more necessary to sell as many units as possible.
-We'll probably find out Project Scorpio's price at E3 during June 2017.

-It will very probably be awesome
+It will likely be awesome

 As noted, Microsoft has punched at the heart of the gadgetry landscape in recent years, taking the industrial design spotlight from the likes of Apple and others.
 Project Scorpio will likely be an excellent piece of hardware, but it only matters if the games follow suit.

 Scorpio is potentially a more complex product for Microsoft than the PS4 Pro is for Sony, given how Microsoft wants to leverage Xbox and Scorpio to promote UWP as a gaming platform.
-Microsoft should exercise care not to alienate developers with their insistence on building games for UWP, and also be mindful of the weak consumer messaging surrounding the launch of the original Xbox One.
+Microsoft should exercise care not to alienate developers with its insistence on building games for UWP, and also be mindful of the weak consumer messaging surrounding the launch of the original Xbox One.
 When it comes to the consumer experience, the Windows 10 Store lags far behind Steam.